 - Avoid using absolute words such as no, never, and always.

 - Beware of an attorney trying to box you in with questions that include “everything you remember” or "everything that you know.”
 Answer the question, but cover yourself by also saying, “That is what I can remember right now.”

 - If you do not remember something, simply say so.

 Strong Massachusetts Lawyers for Strong Women

 Even with more women in the workplace than ever, there are still many divorce situations in which women are the disadvantaged spouse.
-At Miller Law Group, we have considerable experience representing women in divorce and family law matters.
-From alimony to child custody and parenting plans, we are prepared to protect the best interests of women across the economic spectrum.
-For a free, no-obligation consultation and strategy session, call us at (508) 502-7002 or contact us online to schedule an appointment with one of our attorneys in any of our multiple offices in Massachusetts!
+At Miller Law Group, we have considerable experience representing women in family law matters.
+From alimony to child custody, we are prepared to protect the best interests of women across the economic spectrum.
+For a free, no-obligation consultation and strategy session, call us at (508) 502-7002 or contact us online to schedule an appointment with one of our attorneys!